Suntrakanesh/Level-measurement-using-telegram/README.md

-# Compactable level measurement and forewarning in Petrol Bunk using Telegram
+# Compactible level measurement and forewarning in Petrol Bunk using Telegram

 ## Introduction